 Dr. Ahmed Tewfik is the Chair of the Department of Electrical and Computer Engineering at The University of Texas at Austin.

-Dr. Tewfik has joined the UT ECE department as the new department chair beginning Fall 2010.
+Dr. Tewfik joined Texas ECE as department chair in Fall 2010.
 Tewfik brings to the Cockrell School an impressive research record, entrepreneurial insight as the founder and CEO of a software company and leadership gained through various positions with IEEE, the world’s largest professional association for the advancement of technology.

 His current research interests are in man–machine symbiosis, brain computing interfaces and applied machine learning.
 He has made seminal contributions in the past to food inspection, watermarking, multimedia signal processing and content-based retrieval, wavelet signal processing and fractals.
 Past research contributions also include low power multimedia communications, adaptive search and data acquisition strategies for World Wide Web applications, radar and dental/medical imaging, monitoring of machinery via acoustic emissions, industrial measurements.